FPassarinho/Perceptron_Project_DesktopApp/README.md

 ## How the Perceptron Works

+> **Note:** The code is extensively commented, explaining the purpose and functionality of each function as well as key logic steps.

 ### 1. Preprocessing

 - Images are converted to grayscale and normalized (values between 0 and 1).